 - Electrodesiccation and curettage: to surgically remove the wart

-If you need treatment for plantar warts in the Ridgewood or Garfield, New Jersey areas, contact Complete Foot and Ankle online or over the phone for an appointment.
+If you need treatment for plantar warts in the Ridgewood or Newark, New Jersey areas, contact Complete Foot and Ankle online or over the phone for an appointment.